yash0530/system_design_learning/README.md

     - If any higher-ID node responds, P knows it lost; that higher node now runs its own election (asking nodes with ID higher than it), and so on.
     - Eventually the highest-ID alive node wins and broadcasts that it is the new leader.

 ## SQL vs NoSQL

+### NoSQL
+- **Key-Value Stores**
+    - Data is stored in an array of key-value pairs
+    - Example: Redis, Voldemort, and Dynamo
+- **Document Databases**
+    - Data is stored in documents (instead of rows and columns in a table) and these documents are grouped together in collections.
+    - Each document can have an entirely different structure.
+    - Example: MongoDB, CouchDB, and Firebase
+- **Wide-Column Databases**
+    - A column family is roughly like a table, but each row can have a different set of columns, and new columns can be added at any time without changing a global schema.
+    - Columnar databases are best suited for analyzing large datasets, distributed workloads where you need to scale horizontally across many machines.
+    - Commonly used for analytics, metrics, log aggregation, and recommendation features because they can efficiently handle billions of rows and high write throughput.
+    - Example: Cassandra, HBase, Bigtable
+- **Graph Databases**
+    - Data is saved in graph structures with nodes (entities), properties (information about the entities), and lines (connections between the entities)
+    - Both nodes and edges can have properties (key–value pairs) that store information like timestamps, weights, or labels, which makes queries about relationships very expressive and efficient.
+    - Example: Neo4j, JanusGraph

+### High level Differences
+- Storage - Discussed above
+- Schema
+    - SQL: The schema can be altered later, but it involves modifying the whole database and going offline.
+- Querying
+- Scalability
+    - SQL databases are vertically scalable.
+(Challenging to scale horizontally: Spanner)
+    - NoSQL databases are horizontally scalable.
+Any cheap commodity hardware or cloud instances can host NoSQL databases.
+- Reliability or ACID Compliancy (Atomicity, Consistency, Isolation, Durability)
+    - SQL: ACID Compliant
+    - NoSQL: Offer looser, to gain high availability, partition tolerance, and horizontal scalability.
+        - Eventual consistency: all replicas converge if no new updates happen, but reads can be stale for a while.​
+        - Tunable consistency: clients can choose how many replicas must acknowledge a read/write (e.g., QUORUM in Cassandra) to trade off latency vs. consistency per operation.

+### Reasons for choosing SQL
+- ACID compliance
+- Your data is structured and unchanging + vertical scalability is okay

+### Reasons for choosing NoSQL
+- When all the other components of our application are fast and seamless, NoSQL databases prevent data from being the bottleneck.
+- Big data is contributing to a large success for NoSQL databases.
+- Making the most of cloud computing and storage, often cheaper and easier to scale.
+- Rapid development.
+NoSQL is extremely useful for rapid development as it doesn’t need to be prepped ahead of time.
+    - Making frequent updates to the data structure without a lot of downtime between versions.

+## CAP Theorem
+- CAP theorem states that it is impossible for a distributed software system to simultaneously provide more than two out of three of the following guarantees.
+- Consistency: All nodes see the same data at the same time.
+    - Consistency is achieved by updating several nodes before allowing further reads.
+- Availability: All nodes respond to reads and writes.
+    - Availability is achieved by replicating the data across different servers.
+- Partition Tolerance: A system that is partition-tolerant can sustain any amount of network failure that doesn’t result in a failure of the entire network.
+    - Data is sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.